JuditKaramazov/SummerCodeFest-M.Pomodoro-Rajoy/README.md

   <img src="https://github.com/JuditKaramazov/SummerCodeFest-M.Pomodoro-Rajoy/blob/f47816bf1468a2e3e60a9c79ec4d3210c4cddba4/src/assets/Screenshot-3.PNG" alt="Screenshot 3">
 </p>

 Please note that while I'm trying my best to improve and explore different technologies, tools and possibilities, there might be some inconsistencies.
-However, and as it happened with the previous app, I do found it essential to try our best to understand better wathever we are not familiarized with.
+However, and as it happened with the previous app, I do found it essential to try our best to understand better whatever we are not familiarized with.
 If that's also your case and you'd want to give coding a try...

 <br />